 Together we’re stronger

-More than 200,000 people in the UK have AS – that’s 1 in 200!
+More than 200,000 people in the UK have axial SpA (AS) – that’s 1 in 200!
 So our members and supporters sit right at the very heart of NASS.
-Not only do our members financially support our work as well as the services and information we provide to everyone affected by AS, but this vast community also adds such passion and focus to what we do – we always turn to them first when we ask ourselves ‘where shall we go next’?
+Not only do our members financially support our work as well as the services and information we provide to everyone affected by axial SpA (AS), but this vast community also adds such passion and focus to what we do.
+We always turn to them first when we ask ourselves ‘where shall we go next’?
 Our members are also Trustees, driving our strategy and ensuring that we are always focused on the things that matter most.

-As we work hard to dramatically increase public awareness of AS going forward, the voices of this community are going to be more essential than ever.
+We are working hard to dramatically increase public awareness of axial SpA (AS) going forward.
+Therefore, the voices of this community are going to be more essential than ever.
 We are so much louder and stronger together.
 Will you join us on that journey?

-If you aren’t yet a member of NASS, click here to become an essential part of transforming AS futures.
+Click here to become a member – an essential part of transforming the future for people living with axial SpA (AS).
 We’d love to welcome you to the community!

-We want to ensure that every person with AS receives timely diagnosis and effective treatment and care, is empowered to take decisions about their health, and feels part of a supportive AS community.
-View our 2015-2019 strategy.2015-2019 Strategic Plan
+We want to ensure that every person with axial SpA (AS) receives timely diagnosis and effective treatment and care, is empowered to take decisions about their health, and feels part of a supportive axial SpA (AS) community.